-Monstera adansonii is known as a fast-growing vining plant that is most commonly found in Central and South America.
-This plant is capable of growing as vines from hanging baskets and can climb walls.
+Monstera adansonii is a fast-growing vining plant most commonly found in Central and South America that propagates easily.
+This plant can grow as vines from hanging baskets and climbing walls.

-The Monstera adansonii is stunning, and one can never have enough of it.
+The Monstera adansonii is stunning; one can never have enough of it.
 That is at least how I feel about it.
 You can even try to propagate it and grow a whole new plant to gift to your friends.

 How to Propagate Monstera Adansonii

 Monstera adansonii can be propagated in sphagnum moss, perlite, water, or directly in soil.
 In order to propagate a Monstera adansonii you take a stem cutting with at least one node and 1-3 leaves if possible.
 A cutting without a leaf is fine too, as long as there is at least one node.
 Cuttings without a node are not viable for propagation purposes.
 Put the cutting into a growing medium or water.
 Within 3-4 weeks, the first roots will start to emerge.

 Propagating Monstera Adansonii in Soil

-You can propagate your Monstera adansonii in soil by taking a cutting with a few leaves present on it.
+You can propagate your Monstera adansonii in soil by cutting with a few leaves on it.
 First, take a sanitized and sharp pair of scissors.

 Trim a cutting that is 1/4 inch below the node.
 Make sure there is at least one node on the cutting because that is where the roots will sprout out from.

-Remove some of the leaves from the bottom of the cutting so that a few inches of the stem are left empty.
+Remove some leaves from the bottom of the cutting so that a few inches of the stem are left empty.
 This will allow the cutting to be inserted into the soil.

 Place the plant in a location where bright, indirect sunlight is available.
 Then water the soil and keep it moist daily.